cacophony-wj/LeS/BODYSLIDE.md

 ### "3BBB HangEmHigh"

 If you want to use a non-random body based on how thin or thick the game designers meant people to be, download _3BBB.Output.7z_ from [here](https://github.com/cacophony-wj/BS.for.LeS/releases/tag/0.1.B) and **disable _BodyGen4_ in the left pane of MO2**.

-**Please note, you MUST DISABLE BODYGEN4 for this, otherwise boobs will be the size of planets**
+Then extract it to your _LeS Directory/mods/BodySlide Output/_ folder.

 This process is much easier, just adjust "body size" in RaceMenu to change between thin and thick, instead of manually changing several dozen sliders.

+#### Please note: Not all morphs are working at this time.
+Try CBBE morphs if the 3BBB ones don't work.
+Turns out some of my outfits may have issues.

 ### Running BodySlide